nvaidya1/Documentation/README.md

 ### Step 6.
 Access CloudWatch console and monitor the Logs and Metrics

+**Note**: The metrics and logs can take up to 5 minutes to be displayed on CloudWatch, depending upon the configuration parameter entered in earlier step.

 Access the CloudWatch console and check the Metrics: